lucat1/mixed-reality/README.md

 - Type 2: Users with AR experience but no industrial maintenance experience.
 - Type 3: Users with experience in both AR and industrial maintenance.

-The following Plots illustrates some preliminary results we obtained thanks to the user tests
+The following Plots illustrates the results we obtained thanks to the user tests
 <br><br>
 ![Development pipeline](README_files/plot1.jpg)
 <br><br>